-This is a neurological disorder that results in recurring, uncontrollable seizures.
+Epilepsy is a neurological disorder that results in recurring, uncontrollable seizures.
 In some cases, your dog may or may not lose consciousness.

 If your dog is suffering from recurrent seizures and epilepsy, you may want to consider going to a vet.
 Several dog owners have sought instant relief with authentic CBD Oil for pets.

 Siberian huskies and German shepherds are prone to cancer, much like other dog breeds.
 Naturally, the German husky inherits the same gene.
-Depending on the health of your dog, cancer may not develop.

 5. Ear Infections

-Maintenance of the German shepherd Husky Mix
+Maintenance Of The German Shepherd Husky Mix

 Grooming and Shedding